 The Threat of Substitute Products or Services

 Also low is the threat of substitutes in the healthcare insurance industry as there are few substitutes available in the market.
 Globally those individuals with private insurance generally have it through their employer.
-This construct leaves the individual only with the choice of type of insurance plan, PPO or HMO, and cost.
 The opportunity to substitute is only available to those who are self-employed or self-insured.
 For these people, there are few options, such as primary care memberships, medical cost- sharing programs and health savings accounts (Maverick, 2016).
 These options are only available in a few of the developed countries and not in the BRICS +11 countries.

 The Threat of the Entry of New Competitors

-The industry imposes certain barriers to the entry of the new companies in the markets.
-These barriers ensure that the level of threat of new entrants is relatively low in the industry.
-There are varying reasons for the low rate of entry.
-Among them is the entry barriers imposed by the industry.
-The new entrants will have to comply with the governmental regulations to make their entry in the markets.
-Then the existing players are protected by the number of barriers which makes it difficult for the new entrants to compete effectively.
-Some of the obstacles are entry restrictions, tariff rates, high capital requirement and distribution channels.
-These barriers limit them to compete against the existing market players.
+This industry imposes certain barriers to the entry of new companies in the markets.
+These barriers ensure that the level of threat of new entrants is remains low.
+Any new companies must comply with restrictive governmental regulations to make their entry in the markets.
+Some other obstacles are tariff rates, high capital requirement and distribution channels.

 Government Influence

-The Government has had a thumbprint on the Healthcare industry for some time.
-While they have attempted to make strides to slow health care spending, it always seems to set back the industry.
+The Government has regulated the healthcare industry for some time.
 The HMO Act of 1973 requires that companies have to offer HMO’s as an option for company healthcare.
 This HMO choice gives the employee the opportunity to receive care from specialized networks at a lower cost.
-This adversely affects the business because it limits the number of users for other plans the company provided.
 Since 1973, Congress has updated the HMO Act to allow companies some flexibility in determining their HMO contributions (Carlstrom, 1994).

-The Certificate-of-Need (CON) was another way the government influenced the healthcare industry.
-In 1974, the law was passed that states receiving federal funds have to review and approve any planned capital investments by local health care institutions (Carlstrom, 1994).
-Many thought that the states were not approving capital investments to control spending which led to the stoppage of the CON laws in 1986.
-The government focused its influence in the health insurance industry on benefits and programs like Medicaid and Medicare.
-While some believe they are in place to help the population, others believe their influence is ultimately an attempt to control cost.
+The Certificate-of-Need (CON) law of 1974, requires states receiving federal funds to review and approve any planned capital investments by local health care institutions (Carlstrom, 1994).
+Once this law was rescinded in 1986, the government focused its influence in the health insurance industry on social welfare programs like Medicaid and Medicare (Carlstrom, 1994).

 Technology Trends